 True labor radiates.
 It will usually involve your entire torso.
 Like someone has wrapped a scarf of pain around your midsection.
 Usually starting in the back and radiating towards the front (or it can go the opposite).
 If it’s JUST in the back or on a certain area of your belly, it may well not be quite the real deal.

 Of course, I discussed a lot of this on my Signs of Labor post — it won’t be JUST contractions.
 There are lots of labor symptoms.
-Usually, there’s some other physical changes going on also, like diarrhea, some bloody show (normally a small amount of dark brown blood), changes in vaginal discharge, loss of your mucus plug, possibly even leaking amniotic fluid — so, click over there to learn more about the different signs of labor.
+Usually, there’s some other physical changes going on also, like diarrhea, some bloody show (normally a small amount of dark brown blood), changes in vaginal discharge, loss of your mucus plug, extreme fatigue possibly even leaking amniotic fluid — so, click over there to learn more about the different signs of labor.

 If you ARE having True Contractions, be sure to pack your hospital bag.